bigeasy/wafer/index.md

 ## Type Annotations, Sigils and Other Dingbats

-Theres a bit of cruft in a line of Wafer used to preserve type information.
+There's a bit of cruft in a line of Wafer used to preserve type information.
 You can see that sequence is a number, so it is annotated with `n`. `tag` is an array, so it's first element is annotated with the array length, subsequent elements are delimiated by a semi-colon followed by a comma.